stashed/docs/docs/guides/latest/workloads/daemonset.md

 **Verify Restored Data:**

-In this section, we will verify that the desired data has been restored successfully.
+In this section, we are going to verify that the desired data has been restored successfully.

 At first, check if the `stash-recovered` pods of a DaemonSet has gone into `running` state by the following command,